neoforged/.github/primers/1.21.5/index.md

         - `getEffectBlendFactor` - Gets the blend factor of an applied mob effect.
         - `applyInput` - Applies the entity's input as its AI, typically for local players.
         - `INPUT_FRICTION` - The scalar to apply to the movements of the entity.
+- `net.minecraft.world.entity.animal.camel.Camel#checkCamelSpawnRules` - Checks if a camel can spawn at a particular position.
+- `net.minecraft.world.entity.animal.sheep.SheepColorSpawnRules` - A class that contains the color spawn configurations for a sheep's wool when spawning within a given climate.
 - `net.minecraft.world.entity.npc.Villager#createDefaultVillagerData` - Returns the default type and profession of the villager to use when no data is set.
 - `net.minecraft.world.entity.player.Player#preventsBlockDrops` - Whether the player cannot drop any blocks on destruction.
 - `net.minecraft.world.item`